 Blue Ridge Mountains, NC

-The long geologic and evolutionary history of the Southern Appalachians has created one of the most biologically diverse regions in the temperate world.
-It is home to beautiful rushing rivers, hundreds of waterfalls and some of the highest peaks in the Eastern United States—including Mt.
+The long geologic and evolutionary history of the Southern Appalachians has created one of the most biologically diverse regions in the modern world; some even say it is “rainforest-like.”
+This region is home to beautiful rushing rivers, hundreds of waterfalls and some of the highest peaks in the Eastern United States—including Mt.
 Mitchell (elevation 6,684 feet), the highest point east of the Mississippi River.
-Outward Bound students can expect to share the wilderness with over 700 different kinds of trees, more than 50 types of mammals, 150 different types of birds and over 50 species of amphibians.
+The area’s diverse landscapes have been featured in many motion pictures including The Hunger Games and The Last of the Mohicans.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.